LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/module_structure.md

 - `:shared` is the heart of the KMP application and it virtually includes every other Gradle module as a dependency (it contains in the `DiHelper.kt` files the setup of the DI so it basically needs to see all Koin modules);
-- the `:resources` module is at the bottom of the hierarchy and is included by any other module (but does not depend on any);
 - `:feature` modules are included by :shared and include :domain, :core and :unit modules but they DO not include other each other nor any top level module; some unit modules are used just by one feature (e.g. `:unit:postlist` is used only by `:feature:home`) in some other cases multiple